pkkid/chrome-tools/README.md

 # My New Tab

-Google Chrome extensions that allows you to set a custom URL to the new tab page.
+Google Chrome extension that allows you to set a custom URL to the new tab page.
 The newtab page can be redirected to the specified page or loaded within an iframe for a cleaner omnibar if the resulting server supports it.
 You can also design your own local html file and use that as the newtab page using a URL starting with file://.